Not Everything in Your Dog’s Supplement is Safe

 The first thought that might close your mind is that dog food and supplements just like human foods are regulated and monitored, but this is not the case.
 The rules are not as strong, meaning that most dog’s supplements and dog food do not go through the required scrutiny.

 Knowing the harmful ingredients that can be used in dog supplements will help you avoid them.
 You will be able to check for the ingredients and classify supplements as either harmful or okay for your dog.
 Most of these ingredients come as excipients.
 These are additives to the supplements, but some of them are harmful.
 They fall into the following groups.

 Just as the name suggests, their sole use is to add the volume of the supplements.
-Most are food based and include cellulose, sorbitol, lactose, and cornstarch.
+Most are food-based and include cellulose, sorbitol, lactose, and cornstarch.
 Dogs do not produce cellulase which is used in digesting cellulose.
 This means that the cellulose ingested adds no value.
-Fillers take up more space meant for the actual supplement.
+Fillers take up more space meant for the actual dog’s supplement.
 Therefore, you need to feed your personal protection dogs more to get the recommended dosage.

 These bind the different components of the supplements together and make the outer layer of tablets hard.
 They include lecithin, honey, sorbitol, gum Arabic, and cellulose.
 Some of these products are not harmful, but they are not useful.
-Some contain a lot of sugar that can lead to the growth of harmful bacteria and yeast in the digestion system.
+Some contain a lot of sugar that can lead to the growth of harmful bacteria and yeast in the digestive system.

 They help the tablet or capsule to disintegrate once in the gut.
 The ingredients include potato starch and confectionary sugars.
 Other chemicals used include Sodium starch glycolate, Crosspovidone, and Alginic acid.
 Some of these substances can cause rush, allergies, and asthma.